redbrogdon/github_reporter/IMPLEMENTATION.md

 - [x] 4.
 If all retries fail, throw an exception.
 - [x] 5.
 Update `DESIGN.md` to reflect the new retry logic.

+## Phase 11: Filter by Author

+- [x] 1.
+Add a `--exclude-author` option to the CLI in `bin/github_reporter.dart`.
+- [x] 2.
+Modify `ReportGenerator.generateReport` to accept a list of authors to exclude.
+- [x] 3.
+Modify `GitHubService.getMergedPullRequests` to filter out pull requests from the specified authors using the GitHub search query.
+- [x] 4.
+Update `USAGE.md` to document the new `--exclude-author` option.
+- [x] 5.
+Update `DESIGN.md` to reflect the new filtering functionality.

 ## Implementation Notes

 *   **2025-11-03:** Initialized a new Dart console application using `dart create`.
 Added `args`, `github`, and `google_generative_ai` as dependencies, and `test` and `mocktail` as dev dependencies.
 Created the initial directory and file structure for the services.